ivan-instaffo/python-ai/README.md

 ## Submission Guidelines

-- Work on your solution inside a GitHub repository
+- Work on your solution inside a **private** GitHub repository and invite `@ivan-instaffo` as collaborator upon completion
-- Record a 5-minute video using Loom or another preferred approach to explain your solution (please provide a link instead of the entire video)
+- Provide a link to your short walk-through video (you can use Loom; anything is fine given it is easily accessible)
-- Inform us as soon as you are finished and include the repository and the video link
+- Reach out as soon as you are finished and include the repository as well as the video link